-Russia and its Rulers 1855 to 1964.
+Unit 3 Russia and its Rulers 1855 to 1964.
 This unit involves the study of the creation of the world's first Communist state and the building of the Soviet superpower.
 40% of final grade.

-Coursework component 3000 words.
+Unit 4 Coursework component 3000 words.
 A free choice to research and explain an area of history that fascinates you.
 20% of final grade.

 "I have greatly enjoyed my History A level and found the support from the staff excellent."

-So why should I take History A Level?
+Frequently asked questions and future careers So why should I take History A Level?

 History A Level provides students the opportunity to extend their skills of research, analysis and evaluation, whilst studying the extremes of the human condition.
 What subjects does it combine well with?
 History A Level makes a good combination with the following subjects: - Business Studies, English, Geography, Psychology and RE.
 It also complements subjects involved in reasoning and proofs such as Mathematics.
 What careers can it lead to?